Helios Technologies (NASDAQ:HLIO) Releases FY 2022 Earnings Guidance

-Several equities analysts have recently commented on the company.
-Morgan Stanley lowered their price objective on Helios Technologies from $107.00 to $97.00 and set an equal weight rating on the stock in a research report on Friday, January 14th.
-Zacks Investment Research upgraded Helios Technologies from a sell rating to a hold rating in a research report on Monday, January 24th.
+HLIO has been the subject of a number of research reports.
+Stifel Nicolaus dropped their price target on Helios Technologies from $104.00 to $85.00 in a research note on Wednesday, March 2nd.
+Zacks Investment Research downgraded Helios Technologies from a hold rating to a sell rating in a research report on Friday.
+Finally, Morgan Stanley decreased their price objective on Helios Technologies from $107.00 to $97.00 and set an equal weight rating on the stock in a research report on Friday, January 14th.

-Several large investors have recently bought and sold shares of the stock.
-BlackRock Inc. lifted its position in shares of Helios Technologies by 1.3% in the fourth quarter.
-BlackRock Inc. now owns 2,067,293 shares of the company’s stock worth $217,417,000 after buying an additional 26,859 shares in the last quarter.
-State Street Corp lifted its position in shares of Helios Technologies by 1.7% in the fourth quarter.
-State Street Corp now owns 634,665 shares of the company’s stock worth $66,748,000 after buying an additional 10,571 shares in the last quarter.
-Bank of New York Mellon Corp lifted its position in shares of Helios Technologies by 7.2% in the third quarter.
-Bank of New York Mellon Corp now owns 165,181 shares of the company’s stock worth $13,563,000 after buying an additional 11,128 shares in the last quarter.
-Comerica Bank lifted its position in shares of Helios Technologies by 6.9% in the fourth quarter.
-Comerica Bank now owns 119,734 shares of the company’s stock worth $9,276,000 after buying an additional 7,694 shares in the last quarter.
-Finally, Sei Investments Co. lifted its position in shares of Helios Technologies by 12.1% in the fourth quarter.
-Sei Investments Co. now owns 107,130 shares of the company’s stock worth $11,275,000 after buying an additional 11,533 shares in the last quarter.
-Institutional investors own 90.86% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of HLIO.
+Morgan Stanley raised its holdings in shares of Helios Technologies by 238.3% in the second quarter.
+Morgan Stanley now owns 72,389 shares of the company’s stock worth $5,650,000 after buying an additional 50,994 shares during the period.
+BlackRock Inc. raised its holdings in shares of Helios Technologies by 1.3% in the fourth quarter.
+BlackRock Inc. now owns 2,067,293 shares of the company’s stock worth $217,417,000 after buying an additional 26,859 shares during the period.
+Goldman Sachs Group Inc. raised its holdings in shares of Helios Technologies by 118.9% in the fourth quarter.
+Goldman Sachs Group Inc. now owns 35,097 shares of the company’s stock worth $3,691,000 after buying an additional 19,061 shares during the period.
+Parametric Portfolio Associates LLC raised its holdings in shares of Helios Technologies by 21.3% in the fourth quarter.
+Parametric Portfolio Associates LLC now owns 86,154 shares of the company’s stock worth $9,061,000 after buying an additional 15,139 shares during the period.
+Finally, Wells Fargo & Company MN raised its holdings in shares of Helios Technologies by 55.8% in the fourth quarter.
+Wells Fargo & Company MN now owns 32,587 shares of the company’s stock worth $3,427,000 after buying an additional 11,671 shares during the period.
+Hedge funds and other institutional investors own 90.86% of the company’s stock.

 Helios Technologies, Inc engages in the development and manufacture of motion control and electronic controls technology for diverse end markets, including construction, material handling, agriculture, energy, recreational vehicles, marine, health and wellness.
 It operates through the Hydraulics and Electronics segments.